simonkingaby/Teamwork/Jose-Marcela/casestudy.md

 #### *What do they do?
 Who are their competitors?*

-Plaid allows users to connect their bank accounts
+Plaid allows users to connect their bank accounts.

 Competitors: Nymbus, Yapily, Solarisbank, Orum, Tink and more. [^3]